Hong Kong and south China brace for Typhoon Merbok

-HONG KONG Typhoon Merbok edged towards Hong Kong and the China's south coast on Monday, bringing strong winds and rough seas, with the Hong Kong observatory raising its third-highest typhoon warning signal.
+HONG KONG (Reuters) - Typhoon Merbok edged towards Hong Kong and the China's south coast on Monday, bringing strong winds and rough seas, with the Hong Kong observatory raising its third-highest typhoon warning signal.

 Financial markets, schools, businesses and non-essential government services close when the signal, No. 8, or above is hoisted.